stevekinney/your-first-lines-of-js/README.md

 Right now, we have one, lonely, little block.
 Our proud little block uses the `x`, `y`, `w`, and `h` varialbles.
 We call these variable "global variables" because they're not convined to any particular function.
 Everyone has access to them.
 The problem with global variables is you might run into the situation where you try to use the same name in two totally different places and it begins to get a little squirrely.
 This is especially likely when your variables have ridiculous names like `x`, `y`, `w`, and `height`.

+Here is a fun rule for global variables: "Use as many as you need and as few as you can get away with."

 Let's embark on a series of steps to make it easier to support multiple blockes.
 One of the first things we can do is organize all of the variables that control the size and position of our block and convert them to properties on a single `block` object.
 Creating objects in JavaScript is super easy.
 You can create a new object using `{}`.

 Let's do this in a series of small steps.
 We'll start by making a brand new object and then define the properties we need on that object.
 Instead of having five global variables, we'll just have one (`block`, in this case).
 The rest will all be defined as properties on `block`.